Going multi-cloud can bring a number of benefits. Chief among them is flexibility in running your workloads.

 Developing a multi-cloud strategy

-Every enterprise has different needs and different in-house capabilities, but from a high level, there tend to be five steps in developing a multi-cloud strategy.
+Every enterprise has specific needs, but from a high level there tend to be three areas to focus on when developing a multi-cloud strategy.
+These are:

 Keep up with Redapt